Episode 1: Dude, Who Stole My Seat? Jason Altmire Hunts Answers

 Episode 6 — And a Child Shall Lead Them: Kyle Hynes Schools His Elders

-COMING SOON: Never been a competition quite like it before.
+There's never been a competition quite like it before.
 When Draw the Lines PA set out to prove that regular folks could draw election maps better than the political pros, many scoffed.
 Other shrugged.
-They hadn’t met Kyle Hynes, a 16-year-old from the place known as Happy Valley, who knows more about the Voting Rights Act than plenty of congresspeople.
+They hadn’t met Kyle Hynes, a 15-year-old from the place known as Happy Valley, who knows more about the Voting Rights Act than plenty of congresspeople.
 Hynes won $5,000 for his congressional map of Pennsylvania, one of 318 entered in the biggest public mapping contest in the nation’s history.
 He’s a walking, talking rebuke to the notion that only expert partisans can draw election maps.